deaxparadox/ArtOfAI/docs/ArtOfAI/supervised-learning/README.md

 Random forest is another flexible supervised machine learning algorithm used for both classification and regression purposes.
 The "forest" refrences a collection of uncorrelated decision trees, which are then merged together to reduce [variance](https://) and create more accurate data predictions.

-### Supervised learning examples

-Supervised learning models can be used to build and advance a number of business applications, including the following:

-- **Image and object recogintion**: Supvervised learing algorithms can be used to located, isolate and categorize objects out of videos or images, making them useful when applied to various computer vision techniques and imagery analysis.

-- **Prediction analysis**: A widespread use case for supervised learinig models is in creating predictive analytics systems to provide deep insights into various business data points.
-This allows enterprises to anticipate certain results based on a given output variable, helping business leaders justify decisions or pivot for the benefit of the organization.

-- **Customer sentiment analysis**: Using supervised machine learing algorithms, organizations can extract and classify important pieces of information from large volumes of data--including context, emotion, and intent--with very little human intervention.
-This can be incredibly useful when gaining a better understanding of customer interactions and can be used to improve brand engagement efforts.

-- **Spam detection**: Spam detection is another example of a supervised learning model.
-Using supervised classification algorithms, organizations can train databases to recognize patterns or anomalies in new data to organize spam and non-sopam-related correspondences effectively.

-### Challenges of supervised learning

-- Supervised learing models can require certain levels of expertise to structure accurately.
-- Training supervised learning models can be very time intensive.
-- Datasets can have a higher likelihood of human error, resulting in algorithms learning incorrectly.
-- Unlike unsupervised learning models, supervised learning cannot cluster or classify data on its own.

 ### Algorithms in supervised learning